CogentRoleplayCommunity/FogentRoleplay/src/Settings/Fallen/Magic/Fellweave/Magmacraft/Magmacraft.md

 - Melt rock.
 - Influence tectonic plates

-#### Fellcraft Combination: Magmacraft
+#### Fellweave Combination: Magmacraft

-This Fellcraft can only be accessed by users with a specialization in Blazecraft and Terracraft.
-The lowest dice total of the required Fellcraft will be used for this Fellcraft.
+This Fellweave can only be accessed by users with a specialization in Blazecraft and Terracraft.
+The lowest dice total of the required Fellweave will be used for this Fellweave.

 #### Specialization: The Magma Dragon